 Learn more about the proposed Campbellfield resource renewal facility.

-Learn more about the pilot facility proposed for Rocklea.
+Learn more about the pilot resource renewal facility proposed for Rocklea.

 The Rocklea planning development application has been determined for the research and development pilot facility.
 We are aiming to commence construction in the first quarter of the calendar year 2022.
 We expect operations to commence in the fourth quarter of the calendar year 2022.